-- 1 Plug the RGB signal cable (1) into the monitor connector (2) identified by the $\Box$ symbol. - 2 Plug the audio cable (3) (not supplied) into the earphone connector (4) identified by the $\bigcap$ symbol. - Plug the RGB signal cable and the audio cable into the connector of the projector (5). - 4 Connect the power cord (6) of the projector into an AC outlet.
+- 1 Plug the RGB signal cable (1) into the monitor VGA connector (2) identified by the □ symbol. - 2 Plug the audio cable (3) (not supplied) into the earphone connector (4) identified by the $\Omega$ symbol. - 3 Plug the RGB signal cable and the audio cable into the connectors of the projector (5). - 4 Connect the power cord (6) of the projector into an AC outlet.

 You may not be able to display the computer's LCD and the external display together, depending on the types of computer display and projector used.

-You can toggle the output between the notebook LCD screen and the external monitor by pressing the <Fn>+<F7> key combination.
+You can toggle the output between the notebook LCD-screen and the external monitor by pressing the key combination <\frac{Fn}+<\frac{F7}{>}.